luckyr13/wisdom-wizards/README.md

 # WisdomWizards

+Wisdom Wizards is a Decentralized Learning Management System.

+A LMS is a platform that helps teachers from all over the world to create and administrate online courses.

+Our biggest difference is that our platform is totally decentralized!

+## Our platform
+Follow the next link to visit Wisdom Wizards platform: https://bafzbeiauq5muzh3somknp2uuximmzj3swu5topixgz2z6gryn4dbbp2zli.textile.space/

+## How to clone?
+If you are a developer and want to take a look to our source code you can clone our repo:

+$ git clone

+## How to install?

+$ npm install

+## Development server

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.2.2.

-## Demo
-You can find a little demo here: https://bafzbeiauq5muzh3somknp2uuximmzj3swu5topixgz2z6gryn4dbbp2zli.textile.space/

-## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.